Hayati Pro Ultra Plus 3 for £30. Buy Now.

 Shortfill Vape Tax

-Freebase 50/50 Vape Tax and Low-Nic Bottles
+Freebase 50/50 Vape Tax and Low-Strength Bottles

 Vape Tax on Big-Puff / Multi-Chamber Devices